 Non-disclosure agreements contractually prohibits actors from discussing their casting in Marvel or DC Movies, let alone confirming it with news outlets.
 Which explains why they have to lie about it from time to time.
-Here are the 8 actors who lied about their roles in superhero movies.
+Here are 9 actors who lied about their roles in superhero movies.

-In 2011, when asked by MTV at the premiere of "Contagion" if she was playing Talia Al Ghul, a character from the Batman comics in "The Dark Knight Rises,", Cotillard answered, ""Well, actually, it was not based off of a character in the comic.”
+In 2011, when asked by MTV at the premiere of "Contagion" if she was playing Talia Al Ghul, a character from the Batman comics in "The Dark Knight Rises," Cotillard answered, ""Well, actually, it was not based off of a character in the comic.”

 Jason Momoa actually admitted to Jimmy Kimmel he had to lie about playing Aquaman for "four to five years" because "they wanted it to be a secret."

 "Spider-Man: No Way Home" may technically be a Sony project, but thanks to their agreement with Marvel, it places the story inside the MCU.
 And, when it was revealed that the movie would crack open the multiverse, fans immediately started speculating that Andrew Garfield and Tobey Maguire would return for "No Way Home," reviving their takes on the friendly neighborhood hero.
 Maguire did a pretty good job of staying out of the spotlight leading up to the film, but since Garfield had multiple other projects coming out, he had to do a lot of press.
 As a result, he lied -- repeatedly -- and insisted he wasn't in the movie, starting with his famous "I didn't get a call" quote.